 2. Check the Wind

-Even if you have a great shooting lane, if you’re looking into a likely draw and the wind is blowing your scent right down into where you think the bucks are, you’re odds of enticing a deer to charge up out of it shrink to near zero.
-If your wind directions seem to swirl a lot, definitely invest in some buck urine or doe scent products, as well as a some scent eliminators (see below for the gear links).
+Even if you have a great shooting lane, if you’re looking into a likely draw and the wind is blowing your scent right down into where you think the bucks are, your odds of enticing a deer to charge up out of it shrink to near zero.
+If wind directions seem to swirl a lot, definitely invest in some buck urine or doe scent products, as well as a some scent eliminators (see below for the gear links).
 Plus, the pros say that some deer will circle around and only come in from downwind, so you might be able to distract the smart ones with buck urine or doe in estrus scents long enough to get a shot.
 It’s hard to say how well these scents really work because whitetail deer have such an astounding nose, but if you can get a deer to pause, just three seconds can make all the difference.

 3. Start Quietly